MouseFork/CSO2-Server/README.en.md

     4. Start game server and use bat file to launch your game.
     5. Have fun!

+attention!

+- If you want to enable registration , you should modify server.conf file , and set EnableRegister to 1 , and you must set your email smtp server and your email code.then you can open localhost:1314 with your browser.

 ### 0x04 Build

     1. open the folder